beaniehead/simon/Notes.md

  - fcc version has a timer, and if player doesn't complete within a certain time, then error is shown and loops

- -delay after human player making last move - change
+ Done - delay after human player making last move - change